JamesParrott/sDNA_GH/README.md

  - Install [build](https://pypi.org/project/build/) either as a tool (in its own venv automatically, e.g. via `uv tool install build`), or in the currently activated Python environment (best practise is a venv, but build creates venvs itself for its builds by default anyway, so I use a global Python env on Windows).
+ - Install sdna_open or sdna_plus.
+This is solely to get copies of `sDNAUIspec.py` and `runsdnacommand.py` for
+   the builder to know which sDNA tools to build components for.
+If sDNA is in a non-standard location, if the sDNA_GH builder cannot find sDNA automatically (via a non-exhaustive list of hardcoded directories), it will the path of the parent dir of those two files  specifiying in `sDNA_paths`.

  - Make a local clone of sDNA_GH (at the branch and commit a rlease is to be built from).

 #### Steps.